The LOST STORIES Channel

 An Exclusive Offer of The Joy of Cynicism and the Death of Beauty

-Available only on this Website
+Available on this Website

 Lodestar Cinema Creations and W. Kent Smith are proud to present the release of The Joy of Cynicism and the Death of Beauty: How Your Worldview Shapes the World You Live In.
 Although the book is available worldwide on such Amazon Books, we are also offering them through our website here at The Lost Stories Channel so we can pass along a savings off the suggested retail price.